Croups/auto-scraper-with-llms/README.md

 - python -m venv venv
 - source venv/bin/activate  # On Windows, use `venv\Scripts\activate`

-3. **Install Dependencies:**
+3. **Install Dependencies and Run:**

-- Ensure you have a requirements.txt file with at least the following:

-* streamlit
-* crawl4ai
-Then run:

 - pip install -r requirements.txt
 - streamlit run app.py

 4. **Configuration**
-- API Key:
-If using a model that requires an API key (such as OpenAI's GPT models), either set the environment variable OPENAI_API_KEY or enter it in the sidebar when running the app.
+- API Key: If using a model that requires an API key (such as OpenAI's GPT models), either set the environment variable OPENAI_API_KEY or enter it in the sidebar when running the app.

-- Schema Definition:
-The sidebar allows you to define a JSON schema for extraction.
+- Schema Definition: The sidebar allows you to define a JSON schema for extraction.
 The default is:

-{
+* {
     "name": "str",
     "price": "str"
 }